 - News & Pop Culture

 There are certain categories that rank much higher than the others across various personas.
 What is most important, however, is understanding the relationships these consumers have with specific people, brands, and organizations on the internet.
-By understanding brand preference (ie: Target vs. Walmart) or media consumption (ie: True Crime vs. Comedies) across the social landscape, you can drive partnership and content strategies that resonate with real consumers.
+By understanding brand preference (ie: Target vs. Walmart) or media consumption (ie: True Crime vs. Comedies) across the social landscape, you can drive partnership and content strategies that resonate.

 The content that people put out on social media can be a gold mine for brands and consumer insights enthusiasts.
-Social media gives you the opportunity to understand who and what people are talking about in the context of cannabis, and by developing robust lookalike audiences, the population of people reached is immensely magnified.
+Social media gives you the opportunity to understand who and what people are talking about in the context of cannabis.
+By using social listening as a tool, you can develop robust personas and better reach the audience you intended.

 So what do we mean by context?
 Well, cannabis can be talked about across many different topics.
 From pain and politics, to fitness and sleep, consumers are discussing cannabis in ways that are increasingly aligning with product segments.
 Social media can be a very good indicator for consumer and product trends.